Get in the News Habit

-- Use the newspaper for grammar lessons, such as locating action verbs.
+- Use newspapers for grammar lessons, such as locating action verbs.

-- Read and summarize articles from the newspaper.
+- Read and summarize articles from the news.

 - Write a news article about a school or local event.

 - Class set of newspapers (preferably a week's worth).
-Contact your local newspaper for information on the Newspapers In Education program, which gives free or low-cost papers to schools.
-You can also print out articles from online newspapers.
-Scholastic publishes The New York Times Upfront and Scholastic News as two other options for news.
+You can print online articles or contact your local newspaper for information on the Newspapers In Education program, which gives free or low-cost papers to schools.
+Scholastic publishes The New York Times Upfront and Scholastic News for students.

 - Copies of the Newspaper Log Form (PDF), if desired